-• pseudo family, class Str, Optional
+• pseudo_family, class Str, Optional

 String representing the name of a pseudopotential family stored in the database.
-Pseudofamilies can be uploaded in the database via the verdi data psf uploadfamily or verdi data psml uploadfamily CLI interface.
+Pseudofamilies can be installed in the database via the aiida-pseudo install family CLI interface.
+As already specified in the description of the pseudos input here.